Pete Brown (American football): College football

 "He was the greatest blocker I ever saw," said Edwin Pope, former Atlanta Constitution sports writer and sports editor of the Miami Herald.

 NFL

-Drafted by the 49ers in 1953, Brown's NFL career was cut short due to a shoulder injury.
+Drafted in the tenth round by the 49ers in 1953, Brown's NFL career was cut short due to a shoulder injury.

 Military service

 Brown served as a lieutenant colonel in the Air Force Reserve Command.